Drumline (film): Home media

 The film was released on VHS and in fullscreen and widescreen editions on DVD April 15, 2003.
 A "special edition" DVD version of the film was later released on December 6, 2011.
 The film was released in the Blu-ray format on January 27, 2009.

 Critical reception

 On Rotten Tomatoes, the film has an approval rating of 82% based on reviews from 84 critics.
 The site's consensus states: "Essentially a sports movie with drums, the energetic Drumline somehow manages to make the familiar seem fresh."
-It is tied for the #98 spot on the site's list of 100 Best Films of 2002.
 At Metacritic, the film has averaged a 63 out of 100 rating from critics, based on 28 reviews.
 Audiences polled by CinemaScore gave the film a rare "A+" grade.

 At Yahoo!
 Movies, the film has been given a B average based on 14 reviews from critics, and a B− by over 30,000 users.
 The film was given 3½ stars at Allmovie, where reviewer Josh Ralske gave positive note to the performances of the main cast and Stone's direction but still called the plot "formulaic."